opensourcerails-org/suggestions/ISSUE_TEMPLATE.md

 ### Link to logo

-[insert a link to a transparent, png logo to make my life easier, if possible, please :)]
+[insert a link to, or attach a transparent, png logo to make my life easier, if possible, please :)]